DavideCatto/XFeat-ONNX/README.md

 ### Feature Extraction
 - Only batch size `1` is currently supported.
 This limitation stems from the fact that different images in the same batch can have varying numbers of keypoints, leading to non-uniform (a.k.a. *ragged*) tensors.
+For this reason the code differ from the original project: batch operations have been removed.

 ## Citation
 Project taken from: [XFeat](https://github.com/verlab/accelerated_features/tree/main)